WickedNekomata/NekoEngine/README.md

 - When leaving Play mode and entering Editor mode, the scene is loaded from memory.

 #### Other
-- At Settings panel, Scene section,
+- At Settings panel, Scene section, check the quadtree structure.
+For debug purposes, random static game objects can be created (they will be automatically added to the quadtree).
+- At Settings panel, Time Manager section, check the values of the game clock and the real time clock.

 If something is not working as expected, please, revise console panel to understand what is happening.
 If, after that, you assume the engine is running an error, revise issues or send a new one (we would be very grateful).